josephearl/awesome-retrospectives/README.md

 * [Agile Retrospectives: Making Good Teams Great](https://pragprog.com/book/dlret/agile-retrospectives) - A book on running retrospectives.
 * [Project Retrospectives: A Handbook for Team Reviews](http://www.dorsethouse.com/books/pr.html) - One of the earliest books on running retrospectives.
-* [Agile Retrospectives](https://leanpub.com/b/agileretrospectives) - A collection of 6 ebooks on retrospectives from Leanpub.
+* [Agile Retrospectives](https://leanpub.com/b/agileretrospectives) - A bundle of 6 ebooks on retrospectives from Leanpub including Getting Value out of Agile Retrospectives, Fun Retrospectives, Fifty Quick Ideas To Improve Your Retrospectives, The Retrospective Handbook, Agile Retrospective Kickstarter and Retrospectives for Organizational Change.

 ## Articles